supportedjs/supported/configuration.md

   major: Quarters;
   minor: Quarters;
   patch: Quarters;

-  // Any releases that happen within this number of weeks of the end of a quarter
-  // are considered to have been released the next quarter tailGracePeriod?: Weeks;
 }

 interface Policy {
-  // Fallback to default 4, 2, 1 budget with no tailGracePeriod.
+  // Fallback to default 4, 2, 1 budget
   upgradeBudget?: UpgradeBudget;

   // Used for easing users into a new policy: the support policy will act as